 - Transgender 101 (information about sex and gender): https://everydayfeminism.com/2016/08/transgender-101/

 - 80 Awesome Mental Health Resources When You Can’t Afford a Therapist: https://greatist.com/grow/resources-when-you-can-not-afford-therapy

 - Ensure Access for Students with Disabilities by Using S.P.E.L.L.
 Check: https://studentaffairscollective.org/students-disabilities-s-p-e-l-l-check/

 We want to help you integrate more information regarding social justice and inclusion into your course/program, so don’t hesitate to reach out to us for help and support.
-Feel free to contact us via phone, email, or by simply dropping into Student Success Center Room 222 to chat.
+Feel free to contact us via phone, email, or by simply dropping into The SPACE in Student Success Center Room 222 to chat.